hazardland/core.php/README.md

         App::isLocale($locale);
     ```

-3. Define and work with locales

-4. Database handling, connet to server only when connection is required, hide connection setup from developers:
+3. Database handling, connet to server only when connection is required, hide connection setup from developers:

     ```php
         //config (u can have many connection definitions)